Why Canonical Rounds Fail for Optimal Byzantine Resilience: (Binding) Gather Algorithm

-\begin{proof} The validity and agreement properties for the gather problem are inherited from the related properties of reliable broadcast.
+\begin{proof} Suppose the pair $\langle k,x \rangle$ is included in the output of a correct process $p_i$.
+Then $p_i$ approved the pair after r-accepting it from the reliable broadcast.
+If $p_k$ is correct, then by validity of reliable broadcast, $x$ is $p_k$'s input, and the validity property of gather holds.
+Furthermore, if another correct process $p_j$ has the pair $\langle k,x' \rangle$ in its output, then it r-accepted that pair.
+By agreement of reliable broadcast $x = x'$, and thus the agreement property of gather also holds.

 We next argue progress through the phases of the algorithm.
-The validity property of reliable broadcast implies that every correct process eventually accepts at least $n-f$ pairs, since there are at least $n-f$ correct processes, and sends a phase 2 message to all processes.
+Since there are at least $n-f$ correct processes, each of which initially r-broadcasts its input, the validity property of reliable broadcast implies that every correct process eventually accepts at least $n-f$ pairs.
+Thus each correct process sends a phase 2 message to all processes.

 If any correct process $p_i$ sends $T_i$ in a phase 2 message, then it has accepted all pairs in $T_i$.
 Thus, if another correct process $p_j$ receives $T_i$ in a phase 2 message from $p_i$, the totality property of reliable broadcast implies that $p_j$ eventually accepts all the pairs in $T_i$, and approves the phase 2 message from $p_i$ containing $T_i$.
 This implies: